FrancesSilvers/Resume/README.md

 *Children’s Home Society* <br />
 Assessed client needs and developed service plans <br />
 Provided resources to children and their families <br />
-Made recommendations at court regarding reunification or other permanency plans <br
+Made recommendations at court regarding reunification or other permanency plans

 **REFERENCES**